jgy0/UPGD/README.md

 You just need to download our code; the other files that need to be executed for the train and test methods are the same as the original project code.

+## Compare the results of the method

+This part  will be released after accepted